OraOpenSource/OMonAPEX/README.md

 ## Previous Installations
-Oracle Monitoring application (OMonAPEX) will update regularly, new application export file will be available after each release on project’s GitHub page.
+OMonAPEX will be updated regularly, new application export file will be available after each release on project’s GitHub page.
 To use new version, just replace it on your previous application or import and install it separately and then remove your previous version.

 ## Uninstall
-To uninstall Oracle Monitoring application (OMonAPEX) simply delete it from your workspace and revoke the privileges from user by running this command:
+To uninstall OMonAPEX simply delete it from your workspace and revoke the privileges from user by running this command:
 ```sql
 revoke select any dictionary from dbmon;
 ```